 So why is this important to the geo-community?

-After a period in which the shine of new technology has largely worn off for geospatial, the not so new kid on the block Earth observation is finding application in that most lucrative of markets - finance.
-Further, many of techniques we know and love are vital ingredients to the AI that underpins this new market.
+After a period in which the shine of new technology has largely worn off for geospatial, the not-so-new kid on the block Earth observation is finding application in that most lucrative of markets - finance.
+Further, many of the techniques we know and love are vital ingredients for the AI that underpins this new market.

 Well, I guess if calling it AI means some of us can retire to the Bahamas, then to quote Shakespeare "A rose by any other name would smell as sweet".
 So perhaps I will embrace the term GeoAI in future and swallow my semantic pride.